 Charitable giving serves a valuable purpose in our society.
 It allows organizations in health, education, social services and others to provide benefits to people who otherwise couldn’t afford them.
 It allows people who have built up wealth to give back and make a difference.
 The federal government even subsidizes charitable giving by allowing donations to be deducted from income reported for taxes (effectively kicking in up to 39.6% of each donation).
 It’s a great system that is meant to fund those people and organizations in need.
 At least that is how it should be.
 Continue reading “How to analyze a nonprofit Form 990 with a spreadsheet”

 Summer and Fall are generally regarded as “Wedding season,” a time when love and celebration are in the air.
 December, on the other hand, could be regarded as “Should we get legally married for tax reasons before the end of the year” season, a slightly less romantic affair.
-Continue reading “Build a marriage tax penalty calculator spreadsheet”
+Continue reading “Will you pay more or less taxes when you get married?”

 The NBA basketball season just started last week, and the three point shot is having its moment.
 Despite some high profile doubters, the Warriors are the reigning NBA champions due to very impressive three point shooting.
 Also, the total number of three pointers taken in the NBA has steadily risen over the past 35 years.